-Regarded as one of the most stunning alpine drives in the world, travelling the Icefields Parkway is an unforgettable way to spend a day immersed in the Canadian Rockies.
-Arcing beneath towering mountains and alongside dozens of glaciers, the 227 kilometre (143 mile) highway connects the picturesque mountain towns of Banff, Lake Louise and Jasper while paralleling the Continental Divide.
-In addition to the extraordinary views, wildlife such as elk, moose, bighorn sheep, mountain goats and the occasional bear or wolf are often spotted from the highway.
+Regarded as one of the most stunning alpine drives in the world, travelling the Icefields Parkway (Highway 93) is an unforgettable way to spend a day immersed in the Canadian Rockies.
+Arcing beneath towering mountains and alongside dozens of glaciers, the 227-kilometre (143-mile) highway connects the picturesque mountain towns of Banff, Lake Louise, and Jasper while paralleling the Continental Divide (the watershed that divides rivers flowing east from those flowing west).
+In addition to the extraordinary views, wildlife such as elk, moose, bighorn sheep, mountain goats, and the occasional bear or wolf are often spotted from the highway.

 Along the way, stop at the many postcard-worthy sights, such as Bow Lake, Crowfoot Mountain, Peyto Lake, Mistaya Canyon, and the Athabasca Glacier.
 Keep your hiking boots, lunch, and camera handy.
 Explore one of the many short hikes that are accessible from the highway for a picnic in the alpine or book with a local adventure tour operator to venture further afield.

 Take the exhilarating once in a lifetime opportunity to walk along the surface of the largest ice field in the Rocky Mountains, and look down on the glacier from above while perched on the glass-bottomed Skywalk.
 See the Sightseeing & Tours page for more information.